Propane Buses and Conversion One-Stop-Shop

 How do propane buses handle cold temperatures?

 Propane shines in cold temperatures.
-It does not require a block heater unlike diesel and heats the bus up quicker in the cold.
+It does not require a block heater, unlike diesel and heats the bus up quicker in the cold.
+Shawn Dawson, Fleet and Operations Manager at Westerville City Schools in Westerville, OH, stated, “Our propane buses performed phenomenally in the freezing cold.
+We did not have to plug in heaters for the buses, and they started right up.”

 What is the average mileage range of a propane school bus on a single tank of propane?